wizards-of-lua/wizards-of-lua/docs/_modules/RightClickBlockEvent.md

 ---
 name: RightClickBlockEvent
 title: RightClickBlockEvent
-subtitle: When a Player right-clicks on a Block
+subtitle: When a Player Right-Clicks on a Block
 type: event
 extends: PlayerInteractEvent
 layout: module